-When therapy is covered by insurance, the mental health portion of your coverage operates similarly to a medical insurance policy.
+When therapy is something that insurance covers, the mental health portion of your coverage operates similarly to a medical insurance policy.
 Policyholders have access to in-network and out-of-network providers that accept their insurance plan, and have mental health services as something that it covers.
-If you choose an out-of-network therapy provider - expect to pay more for the service since this is not something that your insurance does cover -- the same as you would if you chose an out-of-network provider for your health insurance plan.
+If you choose an out-of-network therapy provider, expect to pay more for the service since this is not something that your insurance does cover -- the same as you would if you chose an out-of-network provider for your health insurance plan.

-Once you've selected your provider, contacted their office, and requested an appointment - the therapist may have you to send in your insurance policy information to pre-authorize payment for services and to determine if your policy covers the services they offer.
-In most cases this is taken care of in advance of your first appointment, due to the provider's policies.
+Once you've selected your provider, contacted their office, and requested an appointment - the therapist may have you send in your insurance policy information to pre-authorize payment for services and to determine if your policy covers the services they offer.
+In most cases, this is taken care of in advance of your first appointment, due to the provider's policies.
 If the office doesn't request pre-authorization of insurance benefits to confirm what services your plan will cover, you can ask for it or contact your mental health insurance provider before your appointment to avoid a potentially long commute or embarrassment in the case of non-covered services.

-Some health insurance providers cover therapy online indirectly.
-This means that while they don't pay for therapy services and allow you to make a copayment that they will allow for full or partial reimbursement of your online therapy sessions.
-The amount of reimbursement provided for online therapy services is determined by the mental health insurance provider and can normally be found within your health insurance policy explanation of benefits section or listed in the benefits description on your insurance providers portal or online website.
+Some health insurance providers indirectly have online therapy as something it covers.
+This means that while they don't cover therapy services and allow you to make a copayment, they will allow for full or partial reimbursement of your online therapy sessions.
+The amount of reimbursement provided for online therapy services is determined by the mental health insurance provider policies and can normally be found within your health insurance explanation of benefits section or listed as something it covers in the benefits description on your insurance providers portal or online website.

-Cost, not knowing what insurance will cover, and lack of insurance are among the most common reasons that people who need help - aren't getting the mental health services they need.
-People who suffer from mental health issues and have low-income may erroneously believe that there are no affordable therapy options available for them.
+Cost, not knowing what insurance will cover, and lack of insurance are among the most common reasons that people who need help aren't getting the mental health services they need.
+People who suffer from mental health issues and have low income may erroneously believe that there are no affordable therapy options available for them.
 In truth, there are affordable, low-cost, and even free therapy options available in some cases.